ChrisWiegman/kana/README.md

 - [Docker Desktop](https://www.docker.com)

-Note: Docker Desktop 4.20 or greater is required due to updates in the core Docker library this is built around

 ## Linux

 - [Docker Engine](https://docs.docker.com/engine/install/)

-Note: Docker Engine 24 or greater is required due to updates in the core Docker library this is built around
+Docker Desktop for Linux may work but I have not tested it.

 # Installing Kana

 There are a few options for installing Kana.
-You can use [Homebrew](https://brew.sh) (recommended), you can install it from the "releases" page here or you can build it manually.
+You can use [Homebrew](https://brew.sh) (recommended), you can install it from [the "releases" page](https://github.com/ChrisWiegman/kana-cli/releases) here or you can build it manually.

 ## Install from Homebrew

-Installing from [Homebrew](https://brew.sh) is the recommended approach on both Max and Linux as it allows for automatic updates when needed.
+Installing from [Homebrew](https://brew.sh) is the recommended approach on both Mac and Linux as it allows for automatic updates when needed.
 To install from Homebrew run the following command:

 ```
 brew install ChrisWiegman/kana/kana